UPDATE November 21, 2014: Application Documents Revised

 Budget Amendment Deadline

-Please Note: This is an LEA Grant.
+Please Note: This is district grant.
 Do not submit an application for individual schools.

-A complete application consists of one original bearing the original signature of the Superintendent and one electronic copy (CD, flash drive, or email to SIGA@mail.nysed.gov) including the following:
+A complete application consists of one original bearing the original signature of the Superintendent and one electronic copy (email to SIGA@mail.nysed.gov) including the following:

 - Cover page (with original signature)